Hunain018/Data-Filtering-Query-Assignment/README.md

-# Student Marks Sheet – Filtering & Queries (
+# Student Marks Sheet – Filtering & Queries (Pandas)

 A Jupyter Notebook that answers 50 data filtering and query questions on a student marks dataset using **pandas**.